 1. Never leave your kitty in the car

 This may apply more to the canines, but if you have a vet appointment for your furry feline and decide to make a quick stop at the supermarket-- think again!
-It can take minutes – yes, MINUTES – for a pet to develop heat stroke and suffocate in a car.
+It can take minutes – yes, MINUTES – for a pet to develop heat stroke with respiratory distress, seizures, organ failure or death.
+For more detail.
 Most people don’t realize how hot it gets in parked cars.
 On a 78 degree day, for instance, temperatures in a car can reach 90 degrees in the shade and top 160 degrees if parked directly in the sun (Check out Dr. Ernie Ward's video to see for yourself)!
-Your best bet is to leave your pet home on warm days.
+If you are waiting curbside for your veterinary or boarding appointment, try to park in a shady spot and keep the air running until your appointment.
+Your best bet is to skip the recreational joy rides on warm days and leave your pet at home.

 2. Keep your cat's water cool and fresh

 Our cats get much thirstier than we do when they get hot, and other than drinking, they really have no way to cool themselves down, so be sure their water is always fresh.
 You can keep it cool by adding a couple of ice cubes as well.

 3. Try whipping up some 'catsicles'!

 Some what-sicles?
 CAT-sicles- popsicles for cats!
 Our former Editor-in-Chief, Jane Harrell, came up with a great recipe to help her two longhaired cats beat the heat!
 What you'll need:

 - 5.5 ounce can of your cat's favorite wet food (smooth)